Octavepi/pitlab-wallet/CONTRIBUTING.md

 1. Build the image for your target board
 2. Flash to SD card and boot on actual hardware
 3. Verify:
+   - Services start automatically: check `/etc/init.d/S*` scripts
+   - Trezor services running: `ps aux | grep -E 'trezord|trezor-emu'`
-   - Display output and touchscreen work
+   - Display and touchscreen functional
-   - Trezor services start: `systemctl status trezor-emu trezord`
    - USB connection to Trezor Suite works
    - No network interfaces: `ip link show` (should only show `lo`)